qiyundai/catable_rn/context/10-ui-ux-patterns.md

 - Used for: Poop consistency, activity level

 **Yes/No Input**:
+- For task cards: Uses deck navigation buttons ("Yes" and "No" at bottom)
-- Two side-by-side buttons (Yes/No)
+- Card shows question only, no inline buttons
-- Selected: Green background
-- Unselected: White/gray background
+- Selecting Yes/No sets value and advances to next card
-- Used for: Binary questions (fed today? groomed?)
+- Used for: Binary questions in task logging (fed today? groomed?)
+- Note: Inline Yes/No buttons removed in favor of unified deck navigation

 **Text Input**:
 - Standard text input with optional label